stemke/SLmonitoring/view-agent-report-nimsoft-monitoring.md

 ## Next steps

 After drawing the graph for the agent report, the graph can be redrawn at any time to view different metrics by repeating these steps.
-There is no limit to the number of agent reports that can be generated within a set amount of time.
+There's no limit to the number of agent reports that can be generated within a set amount of time.